tiacsys/bridle/boards/arm/arduino_zero/doc/index.rst

    Upgrading the firmware with a new one provided by Atmel Studio 7 using the :program:`atfw.exe` tool will erase all the factory "Arduino Zero" USB configurations and will set the USB PID to :code:`0x2111`. **But consider that you couldn't revert the Arduino USB descriptor settings!**

 Flashing
 ========

 #.
-Build the Zephyr kernel and the :ref:`hello_world` sample application:
+Build the Zephyr kernel and the :ref:`zephyr:hello_world` sample application:

    .. zephyr-app-commands::
       :zephyr-app: samples/hello_world